 “The Trust does tremendous work highlighting the role of freelancers, and helping them when it’s difficult to get media organisations to take responsibility.”

 Alex is based in South Africa.
 She reports across the continent and is deployed to big stories around the world.
 Formerly based in Sky’s Dubai bureau, Alex has reported on the Gulf and the Middle East, most recently covering the Arab Spring uprisings in Tunisia, Egypt, Bahrain and Libya.
-Her work has been recognised by the Foreign Press Association in 2007, 2008, 2009 and 2010.
+Her work has been recognised by the Foreign Press Association numerous times.
 She has been cited in the Bayeux War Correspondents Awards for her reports from hostile environments every year since 2007.
-She is a four-times winner of the Royal Television Society Journalist of the Year Award.
+She is also a four-time winner of the Royal Television Society Journalist of the Year Award.
 Alex is married and has four children.

 “Wherever I have reported, from places like Afghanistan, Pakistan, India, the Middle East and the ‘Arab Spring world’, I have been indebted to the army of freelancers and casual workers who have toiled alongside me in the most difficult and challenging of situations.
 They’ve helped me, engineered access for me, organised interviews with the people who count, got me out of the brown stuff, been fantastically brave and been an incredible inspiration all round.
 Somehow they have tolerated me and educated me to boot – usually for very little financial gain and at tremendous potential cost to their lives, families and well-being.
-I look at some of the journalism produced by Rory Peck members and others presented at the RP awards which I watch every year and I leave feeling knocked-out by the bravery, the tenacity, the determination and the sheer skill and talent of some of these individuals and teams.”
+I look at some of the journalism produced by those who the Rory Peck Trust has helped and those recognised at the Rory Peck Awards and I leave feeling knocked-out by the bravery, the tenacity, the determination and the sheer skill and talent of these individuals and teams.”

 Presenter and Chief International Correspondent, BBC

-Lyse has been reporting for the BBC for nearly 30 years, with posts in Abidjan, Kabul, Islamabad, Tehran, Amman and Jerusalem.
-In 1999 she joined the BBC’s team of presenters but most of her time is spent going back to regions where she lived, and also discovering new ones.
-Lyse often presents from the field for BBC World News, and the BBC World Service’s flagship Newshour programme, as well as the News Channel.
+Lyse has been reporting for the BBC for over 30 years, with posts in Abidjan, Kabul, Islamabad, Tehran, Amman and Jerusalem.
+In 1999, she joined the BBC’s team of presenters, but most of her time is spent going back to regions where she lived, and also discovering new ones.
+Lyse often presents from the field for BBC World News and the BBC World Service’s flagship Newshour programme, as well as the News Channel.
 She works as a correspondent, reporting across the BBC’s global and domestic TV and radio outlets.
 She also writes for BBC online and posts – judiciously! – on Twitter and Facebook.
-Lyse feels at home in many places but is still Canadian.
-She was educated in Canada, at Queen’s University, and the University of Toronto, and has been awarded several honorary doctorates as well as major journalism awards.
+Lyse feels at home in many places, but is still Canadian.
+She was educated in Canada at Queen’s University and the University of Toronto, and has been awarded several honorary doctorates, as well as major journalism awards.

-“I used to be a freelance so I know what it’s like to screw your courage to the sticking place and ring up an editor – and then do it again when you’re turned down.
-Nowadays, freelancers are under more pressure than ever, both financially and in terms of safety.
-I have always admired how Rory Peck Trust provides practical support to freelances, and celebrates them with the annual awards.”
+“I used to be a freelancer so I know what it’s like to screw your courage to the sticking place and ring up an editor – and then do it again when you’re turned down.”

 Barrister, Matrix Chambers

-“Without it independent free journalism would be significantly poorer.
+“Without the Rory Peck Trust, independent and free journalism would be significantly poorer.
 I am proud to be an Associate of the Trust.”

-Raj is also a solicitor advocate, mediator, arbitrator and a Crown Court Recorder, a Director and Trustee of the RCJ Advice Bureau and International Justice Mission (UK).
-Raj was a Trustee of The Rory Peck Trust from 2002 – 2011.
+Raj is a solicitor, advocate, mediator, arbitrator and a Crown Court Recorder, a Director and Trustee of the RCJ Advice Bureau and International Justice Mission (UK).
+He was a Trustee of The Rory Peck Trust from 2002–2011.
 As a result of his ongoing commitment, the Trust continues to benefit from pro-bono legal support when necessary.

 Director Corporate Functions, Badenoch & Clark